Tennessee’s DUI Laws and Conviction Penalties

 • under the influence of drugs or alcohol.

-How Tennessee's DUI Laws Define "Driving" or Being in "Physical Control" of a Vehicle
+How Tennessee Defines "Driving" and "Physical Control" of a Vehicle

-Tennessee's DUI law specifically prohibits any impaired person to drive or be in physical control of any automobile.
+Tennessee's DUI law specifically prohibits any impaired person from driving or being in physical control of any automobile.
 Most DUI offenses involve clear movement of the vehicle (or an accident), so it's a given that the suspect was driving.

 How Tennessee's DUI Laws Define "Under the Influence"